Amy Allen - SENCo

 Louise Geary – Administration Assistant

-I have been at St Bartholomew’s for the last seven years and enjoy working in the school’s busy office.
+I have been at St Bartholomew’s for the last ten years and enjoy working in the school’s busy office.
 I have two children, who both came to St. Bartholomew’s.
-My daughter now attends Rawlins Academy and my son is starting at York University.
+My daughter now attends the University of Bristol and my son is graduating from the University of York.
 I have been involved with scouting in Quorn for over 10 years and my interests are cooking, cake decorating, silver smithing, going to the local gym and I have trained in Tae Kwon Do and achieved my 2nd degree black belt.

-Outside of teaching, I am also a swimming teacher and have been for almost ten years.
+Outside of teaching, I am also a swimming teacher and have been for ten years.
 It was through this experience, that I developed a desire to become a primary school teacher.
-I have a degree in French and Spanish and have lived in Bordeaux France and Zaragola Spain.
-I completed my PGCE in 2013 and I’m really looking forward to being part of this school.
-I love animals and at home I have two dogs, a rabbit and a tortoise!
-As a child, I loved to dance and I play the clarinet and piano.
+I have a degree in French and Spanish and have lived in Bordeaux, France and Zaragoza Spain.
+I completed my PGCE in 2013, and spent a year teaching at a school in Ashby-de-la-Zouch.
+I then came to St Barts, and have loved being a part of this team ever since.
+I love animals and I have two dogs, a rabbit and a tortoise!
 I really enjoy spending time with my family and socialising with my friends.
-I love going to the theatre and the cinema and I love visiting different countries on holiday!
+I love going to the theatre and the cinema, and I love visiting different countries on holiday!

 Wendy Gray - Midday Supervisor